atinafabebe1/TMS_WKU/README.md

 ## Features
 - Scheduling of trips,
 - Monitoring of driver performance and vehicles,
 - Generating reports on usage and expenses,
+- Fuel Usage
 - And more.

 ## Installation